 Yet, I still have a “dream home” fantasy

 . . . and I’ll tell you why.

-Strangely over time, I realized that while I would really love an independent house with a big garden, etc., I’d rather really live in an apartment.
+Strangely over time, I realized that while I would really love an independent house with a big garden, etc., I’d rather really live in one of the apartments for rent in Pine Hills.
 I love the idea of a friendly community around me, and moreover, any problems are common issues and dealt with far quicker than when one’s on her own.

 - Good neighbors